apollographql/apollo-server/.changeset/good-spies-share.md

 Apollo Server uses graphql-js behind the scenes when executing graphql queries.
 If you would like to use a custom executor, such as [graphql-jit](https://github.com/zalando-incubator/graphql-jit/tree/main), you can swap in a `customExecutor`.
-This can result in significant performance gains when used in combination with `staticOnly` cache control hints, especially with larger response sizes.
+This can result in  This can result in improved performance.

 Note that this cannot be used when using the `gateway` option.